PCB BOM Creation as a Living Document

 Let’s look at what a bill of materials is and how it is traditionally created in the PCB design process.
 Next, we’ll examine how a PCB created as a living document is different from the standard method of creation.
-Then we’ll discuss why creating a as a living document is a huge advantage to the design process.
+Then we’ll discuss why creating a living document is a huge advantage to the design process.

 What is a PCB and how is it created?

-The PCB design that you create will need a list of to identify what and how many components are needed to be attached to the board during manufacturing.
+The PCB design that you create will need a list to identify what and how many components are needed to be attached to the board during manufacturing.
 This list is known as the “bill of materials”, or “”.

 The document is created as the PCB is being designed according to these steps:

 As design engineers add to the schematic, those are added to the by the engineers or other members of the design team.

 As are changed or deleted on the schematic, the is continually updated by the design team.

 When the schematic is ready for layout, the is updated with the component reference designators from the schematic.